noir-lang/docs/docs/getting_started/00_nargo_installation.md

 ```sh
 cd noir
 ```
+> Replacing `noir` with whichever repository you cloned.

 3. You should see a __direnv error__ because projects aren't allowed by default.
 Make sure you've reviewed and trust our `.envrc` file, then you need to run: